-Ambient noise measurements were taken at 16 sites along the Preferred Alternative.
+Ambient noise measurements were taken at 24 sites along the proposed project alignment alternatives.
 These sites were located to represent noise sensitive receptors that would likely be affected by the proposed project.
 Existing measured noise levels are presented in Table D-1 and the locations of the measurements are shown in Figure D-1.

-T able D-1
+Table D-1

 Existing (Ambient) Noise Levels

 Samples taken April 26 -28, 2006

-NIaira

-Noise Sampling Sites Land Use L {eq} (h) (dBA) General Location
+Noise Sampling Sites Land Use L eq (h) (dBA) General Location

 1 Residential 55 Kelly Road and Bruce Lane

 2 Residential 49 Circle R Road

 3 Residential & Commercial 70 Highway 365

 4 Recreational 43 Sherwood Athletic Fields

+5 Residential 45 Stoneridge Drive (Windridge subdivision)

+6 Residential 47 Amber Oaks Drive (Amber Oaks subdivision)

-5 Residential 49 Wayside Road
+7 Residential 49 Wayside Road

-6 Residential 54 Loop Road
+8 Residential 54 Loop Road

-7 Residential 56 Oakdale Road
+9 Residential 56 Oakdale Road

+10 Residential 47 Mine Road (Silver Springs subdivision)

-8 Residential 61 Kellogg Acres Road
+11 Residential 61 Kellogg Acres Road

+12 Residential 46 Simler Road

+13 Residential 58 West Lake Circle (Miller's Crossing subdivision)

-9 Residential 48 Private road east of Brockington Road
+14 Residential 48 Private road east of Brockington Road

-10 Residential 48 Ascot Road (Gap Creek subdivision)
+15 Residential 48 Ascot Road (Gap Creek subdivision)

-11 Residential 51 Gap Creek subdivision
+16 Residential 51 Gap Creek subdivision

-12 Residential 57 Indianhead Lake subdivision
+17 Residential 57 Indianhead Lake subdivision

-13 Residential 59 Oneida Street (Northlake subdivision)
+18 Residential 59 Oneida Street (Northlake subdivision)

+19 Residential 55 Kellogg Valley Road

+20 Residential 48 Mudge Road

+21 Residential 50 General Samuels Road

-14 Residential 48 16 th Street in Camp Robinson
+22 Residential 48 16 th Street in Camp Robinson

-15 Residential 50 Camp Robinson, east of airport
+23 Residential 50 Camp Robinson, east of airport

-16 Residential 48 22 nd Street in Camp Robinson
+24 Residential 48 22 nd Street in Camp Robinson

 Noise measurement samples were ten minutes in length and were taken at peak and off-peak hours using a Larson-Davis 812 sound level meter.
-A log was kept noting time of day, calibration results, and any unusual sound sources experienced during each measurement.
+A log was kept noting time of day, calibration results and any unusual sound sources experienced during each measurement.
 The meter was calibrated as part of the noise measurement process.

-The 1991 DEIS, 1994 FEIS and this FEIS utilized the same values of the FHWA Noise Abatement Criteria (NAC) and the respective interpretations of the NAC by the AHTD in the analysis of the acoustic impacts of the proposed facility (See Table D-2).
+The previous DEIS/FEIS and this SDEIS utilized the same values of the FHWA Noise Abatement Criteria (NAC) and the respective interpretations of the NAC by the AHTD in the analysis of the acoustic impacts of the proposed facility (See Table D-2).
 This analysis was conducted according to the guidelines as presented in the Federal Code of Regulations, Title 23, Part 772, which provides procedures to assess the acoustic impact of the proposed action and the need for abatement measures when the noise levels approach or exceed the FHWA NAC for various land uses.
-The noise level descriptor is the equivalent sound level, $L{eq}(h)$, defined as the steady state sound level which contains the same sound energy as the actual time-varying sound in a stated time period (usually one hour).
+The noise level descriptor is the equivalent sound level, $L{eq}(h)$ , defined as the steady state sound level which contains the same sound energy as the actual time-varying sound in a stated time period (usually one hour).

 The receptors located within the study corridor of the proposed facility were evaluated for current noise levels in excess of the FHWA NAC for noise sensitive receptors included within Activity Group B. These sensitive receptors include residences, churches, schools, libraries, hospitals, nursing homes, apartment buildings, condominiums, and others.
-An hourly L{eq} NAC noise level of 67 dBA was used for the analysis.
+An hourly $L{eq}$ NAC noise level of 67 dBA was used for the analysis.
 Areas farther away from existing Interstate 40, Highway 365, Highway 107 and Highway 67 have lower ambient noise levels.
-Based upon ambient noise readings within the study area, background noise levels range from 43 to 70 dBA $L{eq}(h)$.
+Based upon ambient noise readings within the study area, background noise levels range from 43 to 70 dBA $L{eq}$ (h).
 Sites located closer to local roads would likely have ambient noise levels between five and ten decibels higher than the surrounding background noise levels.